alan-agency/mit-changelog/README.md

 ## v.0.4.0

-- Expand row to for a to view dataset/document summary and key tags
+- Expand row to view a dataset/document summary and key tags

 ## v.0.3.0